 |PRS SE Custom 22 Electric Guitar||How about a sleek and stylish PRS for your first or next blues guitar?
 We’re talking about the PRS SE Custom 22, a semi-hollowbody electric guitar equipped with dual humbuckers for a wide range of tones.
 This guitar also boasts a beveled maple top with an eye-catching flame maple veneer, a mahogany back, a maple neck and a rosewood fingerboard.|

-Here are the best electric blues guitars:
+Here’s our take on the best electric blues guitars

 No matter your story, the Epiphone Dot can help you tell it.
 If you’re a beginner or are a working musician, this archtop offers a pocket-friendly way to get those much-desired semi-hollow tones perfect for jazz, blues, country and rock ‘n roll.
 Not for high-output heavy metal though – there are other guitars for that.

 The Epiphone Dot Archtop takes it design from the iconic Gibson ES-335 and its name from the simple pearloid dot inlays on the fingerboard.
 As a semi-hollow guitar it offers greater sustain and resonance than solid body electrics.
 The solid middle piece serves to reduce feedback.

 This semi-hollow guitar has a laminated maple top, back and sides, body binding and a set mahogany neck with a comfortable SlimTaper D profile.
 The fingerboard is made of pau ferro wood.

 And because it’s modeled after the Gibson ES-335, the Epiphone Dot also has two alnico-magnet humbucker pickups (neck and bridge positions), each with its own tone and volume control.
 The guitar has a three-way toggle so you can switch between pickup combinations.

 The semi-hollow design and pickups work well to deliver a full-bodied, warm sound.
 If this is the sound you’re going for, the Dot’s got your back.